trailofbits/test-fuzz/README.md

 #### Options

 ```
       --backtrace                 Display backtraces
       --consolidate               Move one target's crashes, hangs, and work queue to its corpus; to
                                   consolidate all targets, use --consolidate-all
       --display <OBJECT>          Display concretizations, corpus, crashes, `impl` concretizations,
                                   hangs, or work queue.
-By default, corpus uses an uninstrumented fuzz
+By default, corpus uses an uninstrumented
-                              target; the others use an instrumented fuzz target.
-To display the
+                                  fuzz target; the others use an instrumented fuzz target.
+To
-                              corpus with instrumentation, use --display corpus-instrumented.
+                                  display the corpus with instrumentation, use --display
-                              [possible values: concretizations, corpus, corpus-instrumented,
+                                  corpus-instrumented. [possible values: concretizations, corpus,
-                              crashes, hangs, impl-concretizations, queue]
+                                  corpus-instrumented, crashes, hangs, impl-concretizations, queue]
       --exact                     Target name is an exact name rather than a substring
-      --exit-code             Exit with 0 if the time limit was reached, 1 for other programmatic
+      --exit-code                 Exit with 0 if the time limit was reached, 1 for other
-                              aborts, and 2 if an error occurred; implies --no-ui, does not imply
+                                  programmatic aborts, and 2 if an error occurred; implies --no-ui,
-                              --run-until-crash or -- -V <SECONDS>
+                                  does not imply --run-until-crash or --max-total-time <SECONDS>
       --features <FEATURES>       Space or comma separated list of features to activate
+      --fuzzer <FUZZER>           Fuzz using <FUZZER> [possible values: aflplusplus,
+                                  aflplusplus-persistent, libfuzzer]
       --list                      List fuzz targets
       --manifest-path <PATH>      Path to Cargo.toml
+      --max-total-time <SECONDS>  Fuzz at most <SECONDS> of time (equivalent to -- -V <SECONDS> for
+                                  aflplusplus, and -- --max_total_time <SECONDS> for libfuzzer)
       --no-default-features       Do not activate the `default` feature
       --no-instrumentation        Compile without instrumentation (for testing build process)
       --no-run                    Compile, but don't fuzz
       --no-ui                     Disable user interface
   -p, --package <PACKAGE>         Package containing fuzz target
-      --persistent            Enable persistent mode fuzzing
       --pretty-print              Pretty-print debug output when displaying/replaying
       --replay <OBJECT>           Replay corpus, crashes, hangs, or work queue.
-By default, corpus uses
+By default, corpus
-                              an uninstrumented fuzz target; the others use an instrumented fuzz
+                                  uses an uninstrumented fuzz target; the others use an instrumented
-                              target.
-To replay the corpus with instrumentation, use --replay
+                                  fuzz target.
+To replay the corpus with instrumentation, use
-                              corpus-instrumented. [possible values: concretizations, corpus,
+                                  --replay corpus-instrumented. [possible values: concretizations,
-                              corpus-instrumented, crashes, hangs, impl-concretizations, queue]
+                                  corpus, corpus-instrumented, crashes, hangs, impl-concretizations,
+                                  queue]
-      --reset                 Clear fuzzing data for one target, but leave corpus intact; to reset
+      --reset                     Clear fuzzing data for one target, but leave corpus intact; to
-                              all targets, use --reset-all
+                                  reset all targets, use --reset-all
       --resume                    Resume target's last fuzzing session
       --run-until-crash           Stop fuzzing once a crash is found
       --test <NAME>               Integration test containing fuzz target
       --timeout <TIMEOUT>         Number of seconds to consider a hang when fuzzing or replaying
-                              (equivalent to -- -t <TIMEOUT * 1000> when fuzzing)
+                                  (equivalent to -- -t <TIMEOUT * 1000> when fuzzing with
+                                  aflplusplus, and -- -timeout <TIMEOUT> when fuzzing with
+                                  libfuzzer)
       --verbose                   Show build output when displaying/replaying
   -h, --help                      Print help
   -V, --version                   Print version

-To fuzz at most <SECONDS> of time, use:

-    cargo test-fuzz ... -- -V <SECONDS>

-Try `cargo afl fuzz --help` to see additional fuzzer options.
+Try `cargo afl fuzz --help` to see additional AFLplusplus options.
 ```

 ### Convenience functions and macros